Gold at Rs.1,54,000 Per 10 Grams: What That Number Means

 Gold ETF (Exchange Traded Fund)

 A Gold ETF holds physical gold on your behalf and trades like a stock on the exchange.
 You buy and sell at market price with a brokerage of 0.1%–0.5%.
 Expense ratio of 0.3%–0.5% per year.
 No GST, no making charges, no storage.
 Fully liquid.
-You can SIP into a Gold ETF through monthly SIP in a Gold Fund (a fund of funds that invests in Gold ETF).
+Monthly SIP into gold is done through a Gold Fund (a fund of funds that invests in Gold ETF).
 Best vehicle for systematic Gold SIP.

 Sovereign Gold Bond (SGB)